bennet21/cacoca/README.md

 ## Installation

-The Python version and packages are managed using [Poetry](https://python-poetry.org/docs/).
+The Python version and packages are managed using [PEP 621](https://peps.python.org/pep-0621/).
 Packages are listed in the file [pyproject.toml](pyproject.toml).
 Detailed instructions for installation can be found in the [documentation](doc/100_getting_started.md).

 ## Quick start / basic run